thilageeswariguruviah/razorpay_payment_gateway/README.md

-# IELTSGenAI Payment Service
+# razorpay Payment Service

-A Flask-based payment service for managing subscription plans, payments, and user notifications for the IELTSGenAI platform.
+A Flask-based payment service for managing subscription plans, payments, and user notifications for the  razorpay platform.

 ## System Architecture